consulo/consulo-dev.github.io/docs/basics/action_system.md

 ## Action Implementation
 An action is a class derived from the abstract class [`AnAction`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java).
-The IntelliJ Platform calls methods of an action when a user interacts with a menu item or toolbar button.
+The Consulo calls methods of an action when a user interacts with a menu item or toolbar button.

 > **WARNING** Classes based on `AnAction` do not have class fields of any kind.
 > This is because an instance of `AnAction` class exists for the entire lifetime of the application.